yashkolambekar/notes/files/JS Libraries/Mongo.md

 First we connect mongoose using the url

+## Schema

 Then we need to create a Schema using `mongoose.Schema`, that method takes in an object and then we have to save that schema in a new constant

+This is generally saved in a different file, a new file for each mode

 ```js
 const userSchema = new mongoose.Schema({